 Top tips for buying a coffee machine

-If you're tossing up between a pod or capsule coffee machine and a manual espresso machine, there are a few factors to consider.
+If you're tossing up between a pod/capsule coffee machine and a manual espresso machine, there are a few factors to consider.

-Pod or capsule machines are much easier to use and require very little cleaning.
-On the other hand, espresso machines require more work but generally have a better depth of flavour and let you make your coffee the way you like it.
+Pod or capsule machines are much easier to use and need very little cleaning.
+Espresso machines are more work but generally have a better depth of flavour and let you make your coffee the way you like it.
 Read more about how to buy the best coffee pod machine.

-But remember, a poor-quality espresso machine can still deliver mediocre flavour, and a badly designed pod or capsule machine can be tricky to use, so make sure you do your research before committing.
+Remember, a poor-quality espresso machine can deliver mediocre flavour, and a badly designed pod or capsule machine can be tricky to use.
+So always make sure you do your research before committing.